-- Press ⊕x if you want to cancel a function. - When this symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode or function setting. - In , each press of the button records white balance data (p.
-70), and the white balance settings also change to .
+- When this S symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode or function setting. - In ➡, each press of the ➡ button records white balance data (p.
+70), and the white balance settings also change to ➡.